What language is spoken in Malaysia?

 Is there transportation within Malaysia?

-Much of your travels throughout the country will be by bus, minivan, long-distance taxi and even domestic flights between different regions can be quite convenient.
+Much of your travels throughout the country will be by bus, minivan, or long-distance taxi and even domestic flights between different regions can be quite convenient.
 Taxis and hired drivers are easily available everywhere.

 Is Malaysia a family friendly destination?

-Malaysia is most definitely a family friendly destination with stunning beaches, great food, and a fascinating culture to experience.
+Malaysia is most definitely a family-friendly destination with stunning beaches, great food, and a fascinating culture to experience.
 Explore the bug and butterfly park on Penang Island or visit Legoland theme park in south Malaysia, there is something for everyone!